memcachier/docs/heroku/memcachier.md

 high-performance key-value store.
 The network transfer time in these situations becomes the limiting factor for performance.
 A disk cache or even a database makes sense for this size value.

+## Errors about app trying to connect to localhost

+By default, most memcache client look for the environment variables, `MEMCACHE_SERVERS`, `MEMCACHE_USERNAME` and `MEMCACHE_PASSWORD` for their configuration.
+These variables are used when the initialization code for the memcache client doesn't specifically specify these values.

+If these environment variables aren't set, clients generally default to connecting to `127.0.0.1:11211` (i.e., localhost), with no username and password.

+The MemCachier add-on sets the `MEMCACHIER_SERVERS`, `MEMCACHIER_USERNAME` and `MEMCACHIER_PASSWORD` environment variables.
+So you need to either set the equivalent `MEMCACHE_*` variables from these, or pass these values to your client when you create a new one in your code.

+For example, pseudo-code for the first approach is:

+    env[MEMCACHE_SERVERS] = env[MEMCACHIER_SERVERS]
+    env[MEMCACHE_USERNAME] = env[MEMCACHIER_USERNAME]
+    env[MEMCACHE_PASSWORD] = env[MEMCACHIER_PASSWORD]

+While pseudo-code for the second approach is:

+    memClient = new MemcacheClient(ENV['MEMCACHIER_SERVERS'],
+                                   ENV['MEMCACHIER_USERNAME'],
+                                   ENV['MEMCACHIER_PASSWORD'])

+Please be careful that you have setup the your client in all locations.
+Many frameworks, such as Rails, use memcache in multiple ways and may require you to setup initialization properly in a few locations.
+Generally the first approach is preferred as it is global while the second approach is local to each initialization.

+For example, with Ruby on Rails, you'll need to setup `cache_store`, `Rack::Cache` and the `session_store`.

 ## Support